 The meeting convened at 6:00 PM.
 There was no Public Comment.

 Work Study Session: To Review Recommendations for the Employee Handbook.
 Mr. Cook met with MS Kiernbaum approximately three weeks ago to discuss the handbook.
 His recommendations have been highlighted in red.
 MS Kienbaum points out that a handbook is not a contract but rather a guideline for employees to follow.
 The Board reviewed the booklet, making suggestions as they went along.
-The goal is to have this read for adoption at the September 15th Board meeting.
 Along with the Township Handbook, the Township Ambulance Authority (TAA) Employee Handbook will be attached as an appendix, and may also be adopted with our policy now, or at a future date if changes are needed.

 Public Comments: None